A cavity array microscope for parallel single-atom interfacing: Methods

 \subsubsection{Improving photon collection rates}

 There are multiple pathways to improve photon collection rates in the current apparatus.
 The most impactful near-term gain will come from using a proper dichroic to obviate the need for the polarizer, yielding a $2.2\times$ increase in collection.
 Further gains of a few tens of percent each could be achieved by: 1) optically pumping atoms to drive with a well-defined polarization, 2) better localizing the atom via improved cooling and transferring from the pseudo-dipole trap into a lattice potential with $2\times$ increase in longitudinal trapping frequency~\cite{shadmany2025cavity}, 3) using a more optimal $75\%$ reflectivity outcoupling mirror to better match our current internal loss rates.
-These improvements would lead to an atom-to-camera collection efficiency of $17(1)\%$, almost a $4\times$ improvement without adjusting any intra-cavity optics.
+These improvements would lead to an atom-to-camera imaging efficiency of $17(1)\%$, almost a $4\times$ improvement without adjusting any intra-cavity optics.

 From there, further improvements are readily available by optimizing our optical molasses driving the atomic fluorescence: when the collection efficiency is higher, imaging can be made shorter and so the scattering rate can be increased without affecting the imaging survival probability.
-For instance, in our first paper working with a single atom in a single lens-based cavity~\cite{shadmany2025cavity}, we used a roughly $5\times$ higher scattering rate, enabling imaging in $130\ \upmu$s with high survival and high fidelity.
+For instance, in our first paper working with a single atom in a single lens-based cavity~\cite{shadmany2025cavity}, we used a roughly $5\times$ higher scattering rate, enabling imaging in $130\ \upmu$s with high survival and high fidelity; the lower scattering rate employed here was chosen to ensure high survival in the long-imaging time/high-survival limit, and was not specifically re-optimized for the short-time regime.
 Using this increased scattering rate, along with our improved collection efficiency above, we estimate we could perform imaging in ${\approx}200\ \upmu$s across the entire array.
 By using more advanced stroboscopic imaging techniques, such as in Ref.~\cite{bluvstein2024logical}, we estimate at least a further ${\approx}20\%$ gain is achievable.